kripple/storyblocks-search/README.md

 5. Open [http://localhost:3000](http://localhost:3000) in your browser.

+## Assumptions

+- **Keywords have no special characters**: Stripped the search input value of everything but letters, numbers, and spaces.

 ## Trade-offs

 - **Regular `<img>` tags instead of Next.js `Image` component**: Used standard HTML img elements to avoid the complexity of configuring remote image domains for external APIs.
 This simplifies development at the cost of Next.js image optimizations.